PHX2600/The-Archive/forum/Meeting Discussions/1557 - PSSH Meetings.md

 1.)
 Slide decks are optional-- this is more about showing off things you are working on.
 2.)
-You don't have to be uberl33t hacker to present, nor does the topic have to be &quot;technical.&quot;  I saw a guy talk on how he negotiated his way out of a speeding ticket with the laws of physics-- and it was awesome.
+You don't have to be uberl33t hacker to present, nor does the topic have to be "technical."
+I saw a guy talk on how he negotiated his way out of a speeding ticket with the laws of physics-- and it was awesome.
 3.)
 We encourage dialog-- the meeting goes till it goes.
 I hope that means closer to 2 hours of meeting, but that will depend on attendees.
 4.)
-If you have something that will take up &gt;15 minutes to show, you need to let me know to get on the deck.
+If you have something that will take up >15 minutes to show, you need to let me know to get on the deck.
 Also, if it's your first time attending you need to let me know.
 Otherwise we do firetalks at the end.